-I now extend the analysis given above to consideration of the forcing resulting from the actual profile of $CO_2$ and $SO_2$ emissions from fossil fuel combustion over the industrial era.
-This analysis permits comparison of the carbon and sulfur forcings that have occurred only over this period, i.e., excluding the subsequent influence of $CO_2$ emitted during this period and still remaining in the atmosphere.
+I now extend the analysis given above to consideration of the forcing resulting from the actual profile of CO_2 and SO_2 emissions from fossil-fuel combustion over the industrial era.
+This analysis permits comparison of the carbon and sulfur forcings that have occurred only over this period, i.e. excluding the subsequent influence of CO_2 emitted during this period and still remaining in the atmosphere.

-From equation (3) it may be seen that the integrated forcing exerted over the time period extending from the time of emission $t_e$ to a subsequent time T is given by
+From Eq.
+(3) it may be seen that the integrated forcing exerted over the time period extending from the time of emission t_e to a subsequent time T is given by